microsoft/TailwindTraders/Documents/DemoScripts/Integrating Azure DevOps, Microsoft Teams and GitHub/Readme.md

 1. Install the Azure CLI 2.0 if it is not already installed by following the steps here https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest based on your environment.

-1. Once Azure CLI 2.0 is installed, open Azure CLI 2.0 and log into Azure by running the below command and following the prompts
+1. Once Azure CLI 2.0 is installed, open PowerShell and log into Azure by running the below command and following the prompts

     > az login